About Yala National Park

-A park guide is not required, however, drivers generally speak little to no English.
-A guide is very useful to spot animals, pick the best route and explain how the circle of life works within the park.
-This gives you a better understanding of the animal’s behavior and you are able to ask questions throughout the safari.
+A park guide is not required; however, drivers generally speak little to no English.
+A guide is very useful to spot animals, pick the best route, and explain how the circle of life works within the park.
+This gives you a better understanding of the animal’s behavior, and you can ask questions throughout the safari.

 Is Yala worth visiting?